 Disclosure of accounting policies (Amendments to IAS 1 and IFRS Practice Statement 2) - On February 12, 2021, the IASB issued amendments to IAS 1 to assist entities in determining which accounting policies to disclose in the financial statements.
-The amendments to IAS 1 require that an entity disclose its material accounting policies instead of its significant accounting policies and explain how an entity can identify a material accounting policy to produce financial statement disclosures for the benefit of the primary users of the financial statements.
+The amendments to IAS 1 require that an entity disclose its material accounting policies instead of its material accounting policies and explain how an entity can identify a material accounting policy to produce financial statement disclosures for the benefit of the primary users of the financial statements.
 The amendments apply to annual reporting periods beginning on or after January 1, 2023.
-Earlier adoption is permitted.
-The Corporation is assessing the potential impact of the amendments; however, it does not expect them to have a material impact on the Corporation's consolidated financial statements.
+There was no material impacts on the Corporation's consolidated financial statements.

 Definition of accounting estimates (Amendments to IAS 8) - On February 12, 2021, the IASB issued amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, to assist entities to distinguish between accounting policies and accounting estimates.
 The amendments introduce a definition of "accounting estimates" and confirm that a change in an accounting estimate that results from new information or new developments is not the correction of an error, while also helping entities distinguish a change in an accounting estimate from a change in accounting policy.
 The amendments apply to annual reporting periods beginning on or after January 1, 2023.
-Earlier adoption is permitted.
-The Corporation is assessing the potential impact of the amendments; however, it does not expect them to have a material impact on the Corporation's consolidated financial statements.
+There was no material impacts from the adoption of this standard on the Corporation's consolidated financial statements.